kstenerud/concise-encoding/ce-structure.md

 ### UUID

-The 128-bit universally unique identifier must be structured according to the formal definition of the UUID string representation (in CTE) or binary representation (in CBE) in [rfc4122](https://tools.ietf.org/html/rfc4122).
+The 128-bit universally unique identifier must be structured according to the [rfc4122](https://tools.ietf.org/html/rfc4122) definition of the UUID string representation (in CTE) or binary representation (in CBE).